jcavera/subjective_time/README.md

 directories may have their own readmes in order to explain the file formats.
 Also of course, read the code comments.

 And if you want to contribute to the code or data, please for the love of all that is holy, make your own fuckin' branch.
 Thanks!

+## General rules for all data files

+- Only ASCII encoding is allowed.
+The system cannot render UTF-anything characters.
+Sorry/not-sorry.
+- All messages are to be displayed using ONLY lowercase characters (the silly exception: CAPSLOCK DAY).
+- Only the following punctuation is allowed in messages: "...", "?", "!", "-"
+- Use the forward-slash ("/") to force a line-break in a message.
+- If punctuation is at the end of a line, use a force-break ("/") after it.
+- Note the line length limitations of each file.
+Use a tilde ("~") as a null character to pad to that length.
+- Follow all of the rules in the READMEs in each of the data file directories.